If you’re wondering, “Should I accept a counter offer?” then you’re in the right place.

 Let’s get started…

 You might have heard the advice, “don’t accept a counter offer,” and there are some good reasons for it.
-After spending most of my career as a recruiter, I want to show you 4 reasons why most people say this.
+After spending most of my career as a recruiter and talking to plenty of people who regret accepting a counter offer, I want to show you 4 reasons why you shouldn’t accept.